Île-de-France tramway Line 7

+Unlike Orlyval and Paris Metro line 14, there is no premium charge for travel to or from Orly Airport on this line; the normal fare of €2 applies.

 Projects

 Extension to Juvisy-sur-Orge

 An extension of Line T7 from its current terminus at Athis-Mons to Juvisy station at Juvisy-sur-Orge is currently at the planning stage.
 The extension would be 3.7 km long and have six new stations.